 WHAT KIND OF BREWERIES DO YOU NORMALLY WRITE ABOUT?

-All breweries on this website are independent businesses, most brewing in Romania, although there’s one still brewing abroad while they’re waiting to set up their own facilities in the country.
+All breweries on this website are independent businesses, most brewing in Romania, although there’s a couple still brewing abroad while they’re waiting to set up their own facilities in the country.
 Their setup is small, with their yearly output ranging between 80 and 5000 hectoliters, labeling them as microbreweries.
 All businesses described produce their beers with natural ingredients, and the resulting brews are unfiltered and unpasteurized.

 If you’re really curious about the larger independent breweries, you can find them on our map, but they don’t have descriptions on our website.

 WHAT DOES IT MEAN THAT A BREWERY IS ‘OPEN SINCE…’?

 With all breweries, we write down the date when their beers were actually available on the market.
 Given the fact that it took some of them over 1 year to obtain authorizations, there’s no point in saying that ‘Brewery X opened in May 201X’ when in fact they had their equipment sitting around until October 201Y, when they actually started selling.

 New beers are usually added to the page within 1 hour of them being announced by the brewery on social media.
 New breweries are added to our map as soon as we come across them.
 Adding a page on the website for new breweries can take around 2-3 days, with their general info and contact details.